Acute Otitis Externa – Swimmers Ear

-Diagnosis is confirmed on the basis of history and examination by ruling out the possible differentials.
+Confirmation of diagnosis is based on history and examination of the patient.
+This includes ruling out the possible differentials.

 Causes of Acute Otitis Externa

-Acute infection in the external ear occurs when the normal epithelial barrier is disrupted.
+Acute infection in the external ear occurs due the the disruption of normal epithelial barrier.

-Infection is 98% bacterial in origin and very uncommonly fungal.
+This infection is 98% bacterial in origin.
+Fungal origin is very uncommon.

-Acute Otitis Externa usually develops secondary to Pseudomonas aeruginosa usually and seldom secondary to Staphylococcus aureus.
+Acute Otitis Externa usually develops secondary to Pseudomonas aeruginosa infection usually and seldom secondary to Staphylococcus aureus infection.

 Water gets trapped behind the wax when there is enough wax to block the external ear canal.
 This provides a medium for bacterial growth in the external ear canal.

 Treatment of Acute Otitis Externa

 Acute Otitis externa (swimmers ear) requires immediate treatment due to severity of the condition.

-Opiods such as codeine combined with acetaminophen or anti inflammatory drug are given.
+- Opiods such as codeine combined with acetaminophen or anti inflammatory.

-Bacterial resistance is not a major issue with topic drops.
+Bacterial resistance is not a major issue with topical ear drops.

-Culturing the ear is not required prior to treatment.
+Culturing the discharge from ear is not required prior to treatment.

 Irrigation of external ear canal with water and or saline are not recommended in a patient with acute otitis externa.
 It can even make condition worse.

 Oral therapy don’t have any specific use in treatment of acute otitis externa because infection is mostly localised.
 It’s used usually when the infection has spread to pinna and skin around the ear.